lukechampine/jsteg/README.md

 A `jsteg` command is also included, providing a simple wrapper around the functions of this package.
 It can hide and reveal data in jpeg files and supports input/output redirection.
-It automatically handles length prefixes and uses a magic header to identify JPEGs that were produced by `jsteg`.
+It automatically handles length prefixes and uses a magic header to identify jpegs that were produced by `jsteg`.

 ---